Codecademy/docs/content/language-agnostic/encyclopedia/what-is-machine-learning.md

 *Wikipedia*
 Machine learning (ML) is a discipline of computer science that relates to the use of data and algorithms to development computer programs that improve their performance at tasks without being explicitly programmed to do so.
 Machine Learning is considered a branch of Artificial Intelligence as some machine learning algorithms are designed to imitate the way that humans learn and interact with their environment.

-### Machine Learning Algorithms
+### Machine Learning Categories
-Machine learning algorithms function are used in several fields of business, most often with the goal of making a prediction, classification, or cluster: Based on some input data,  machine learning algorithms will produce an estimate about a pattern in the data.
+Machine learning algorithms function are used several fields of business, most often with the goal of making a prediction, classification, or cluster from some input data:

-Techniques
  - Classification: classification, which separates the elements in a data set into different categories
  - Regression: regression, which plots the optimal values of related data variables in a line or plane
  - Clustering: which groups together data points with an affinity or shared attributes

-An Error Function: An error function serves to evaluate the prediction of the model.
-If there are known examples, an error function can make a comparison to assess the accuracy of the model.
-An Model Optimization Process: If the model can fit better to the data points in the training set, then weights are adjusted to reduce the discrepancy between the known example and the model estimate.
-The algorithm will repeat this evaluate and optimize process, updating weights autonomously until a threshold of accuracy has been met.

 ### Machine Learning Categories
-Machine learning methods
-Machine learning classifiers fall into three primary categories.
+Machine learning algorithms can be grouped into four primary categories.

 Supervised machine learning
 Supervised learning, also known as supervised machine learning, is defined by its use of labeled datasets to train algorithms that to classify data or predict outcomes accurately.
 As input data is fed into the model, it adjusts its weights until the model has been fitted appropriately.
 This occurs as part of the cross validation process to ensure that the model avoids overfitting or underfitting.
 Supervised learning helps organizations solve for a variety of real-world problems at scale, such as classifying spam in a separate folder from your inbox.
 Some methods used in supervised learning include neural networks, naïve-bayes, linear regression, logistic regression, random forest, support vector machine (SVM), and more.